WalkerMao/walkermao.github.io/_posts/2022-05-21-transformer-model.md

 <figcaption style="font-size:80%;"> Figure: The Transformer's decoder. (<a href="https://lilianweng.github.io/posts/2018-06-24-attention/#decoder">Source</a>) </figcaption>
 </figure>
 </div>

-The decoder is also composed of a stack of $$ N = 6 $$ identical layers.
+The decoder is also composed of a stack of $$ N = 6 $$​ identical layers.
 In addition to the two sub-layers in each encoder layer, the decoder inserts a third sub-layer (the middle one), which performs multi-head attention over the output of the encoder stack.
+We also modify the self-attention sub-layer in the decoder stack to prevent positions from using the future information by masking the future positions.

 ### 3.2 Attention